Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

 \subsubsection{More than two parts}

-Extending the rebalancing formulation for the general case is non-trivial.
-We propose two separate extensions for an arbitrary $k$ that both reduce to the $k = 2$ formulation.
+When $k > 2$, extending this rebalancing formulation is not trivial.
+We propose two separate extensions for arbitrary $k$ that both reduce to the $k = 2$ formulation.
 Similar to label propagation, the output consists of an unordered list of vertices to move and their chosen destinations.
+Let $B$ be the set of parts with size less than a value $\sigma$. $\sigma$ determines the maximum size for a part to be considered a valid destination and is chosen such that there is a deadzone between the size of valid destination parts and the size of oversized parts.
 The first formulation uses the following definition of loss:

-$\sigma$ determines the maximum size for a part to be considered a valid destination, and is chosen such that there is a deadzone between the size of valid destination parts and the size of oversized parts.
-In this formulation, vertices are evicted from the oversized parts such that each oversized part is just smaller than the size limit (this should be within the deadzone).
-This process is similar to the $k = 2$ formulation, except that there are multiple oversized parts.
-Evicted vertices are sent to their best connected part among the valid destination parts.
+In this formulation (detailed in Algorithm \ref{alg:wrebalance}), vertices are evicted from the oversized parts such that each oversized part is just smaller than the size limit (this should be within the deadzone).
+This process is similar to the formulation with $k = 2$, except that there are multiple oversized parts.
+Note that the multiple scans performed from line \ref{alg:beginScan} to line \ref{alg:endScan} can be accomplished with just two scans, although we omit this detail from Algorithm \ref{alg:wrebalance} for brevity.
+The evicted vertices are sent to their best connected part among the valid destination parts.
 It is possible that the vertex is not connected to any valid destination part, in which case a random valid destination is chosen.
-Destination parts may become oversized.
+In this formulation, it is possible for destination parts to become oversized.
 However, the deadzone prevents oversized parts from becoming valid destinations.
-This guarantees at most $k$ iterations to achieve a balanced partition, as at least one part will move into the deadzone in each iteration if vertex weights are uniform.
+This guarantees at most $k$ iterations to achieve a balanced partition as at least one part will move into the deadzone in each iteration, if the vertex weights are uniform.
 We observe that the typical number of iterations required is substantially less than $k$.
-We denote this extension as weak rebalancing (Jetrw) due to the potential need for many iterations.
+We denote this extension as weak rebalancing (Jetrw) due to the potential need for many iterations. \\ \\ Let $A_v$ be the adjacent parts of vertex $v$.
+Our second extension uses the following definition of loss: